Mitral valve regurgitationMitral valve regurgitation; Mitral valve insufficiency; Heart mitral regurgitation; Valvular mitral regurgitation

 - Treat strep infections quickly to prevent rheumatic fever.

-- Always tell your health care provider and dentist if you have a history of heart valve disease or congenital heart disease before treatment.
+- Always tell your provider and dentist if you have a history of heart valve disease or congenital heart disease before treatment.
 Some people may need antibiotics before dental procedures or surgery.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.